MicrosoftDocs/architecture-center/docs/startups/basic-startup-stack.md

 ### Continuous Integration/Continuous Deployment (CI/CD)

-One of the greatest impediments to speed as you’re iterating on a product can be repeatable and rapid deployments.
-A well-configured CI/CD pipeline mean that the process of taking code and getting it deployed on your app server is a non-event.
+One of the greatest impediments to speed when you’re iterating on a product can be a lack of repeatable and rapid deployments.
+A well-configured CI/CD pipeline means that the process of taking code and getting it deployed on your app server becomes a non-event.
 This quick and easy deployment means that you can see the results of your labor quickly.
 Frequent integration avoids divergent code-bases, which often lead to conflicts when you eventually merge.

 ### Monitoring